-Reevo, a social commerce company researched this theory by analyzing 2.5 million customer reviews.
-What they found was impressive.
+Reevo, a social commerce company, researched this theory by analyzing 2.5 million customer reviews.
+What they found was impressive:

-When there was a mix of positive and negative reviews – 68% of the consumers surveyed trusted the reviews more.
+When there was a mix of positive and negative reviews, 68% of consumers trusted the reviews more.
 When there were no negative reviews, 30% of consumers suspected that the reviews might be fake.

 Like the image says, it’s not that consumers are looking for a reason not to buy; they’re just ensuring they’ve made the right choice.

 This tolerance of bad reviews also varies among age groups.
-According to the survey, 33% of 55–64 year olds and 28% of the 45–54 year olds report being deterred whereas only 10% of 18–24 year olds report negative reviews having an impact on their purchase decision.
+According to the survey, 33% of 55–64 year olds and 28% of 45–54 year olds report being deterred, whereas only 10% of 18–24 year olds report that negative reviews have an impact on their purchase decision.